Yomguithereal/baobab/README.md

 *invalid*

 Will fire if a data-validation specification was passed at instance and if new data does not abide by those specifications.
+For more information about this, see the [data validation](#data-validation) part of the documentation.

 ```js
 tree.on('invalid', fn);